CleanCut/vc/README.md

 ## Goals

 - Write the Git parts themselves in plain Rust using the standard library
-- If I ever get to non-Git parts (TLS, for example) lean on external crates as much as possible.
+- Lean on external crates as much as possible for non-core-Git functionality

 ## Non-goals